dirk-w85/devwks-2034/README.md

 }
 ```

-Back in your “main.tf” file, add a new block beneath the block you’ve already added:
+Back in your **main.tf** file, add a new block beneath the block you’ve already added:
 ```
 provider "thousandeyes" {
     token = "<insert-your-OAuth-bearer-token-here>"